 Atmospheric conditions between the UE and the base stations significantly affect the characteristics of the transmission channel.
 This is especially true when UEs connect to Non-Terrestrial Networks.
 Accordingly, monitoring the channel has the potential to provide information on the atmosphere, on the current weather situation and also allows to predict/forecast weather in the future.
-By analysing individual and multiple connections from space [X1, X2] the precipitation in a certain region can be determined and extrapolated.
+By analysing individual and multiple connections from space [X1, X2, X3, X4, X5] the precipitation in a certain region can be determined and extrapolated.
 In particular in remote areas with few ground-based meteorological stations and TN base stations this could help to monitor the climatic evolution in the short to long term and also provide valuable alerts in case of the threat of inclement weather in these areas.

 Monitoring of the interference on the channel caused by scattering or reflections of the 6G NTN link signals can provide additional information used for weather prediction/forecast.
 This would be complementary to direct channel modelling as further regions of the atmosphere could be assessed.
-Of course, the signal strength of the interfering signals is much weaker than in the main channel making the analysis of the atmospheric effects more difficult.